Mattooz/MDF4toCSVminio/README.md

 - `Dockerfile`: Instructions for building the Docker image

 ## Environment Variables
-For the time being these are the only variables.
-In the future I plan to add env vars to add DBCs, change port to the webhook, change port or address to the minio server and more, as to have a more configurable application.
+At the moment, there are the only variables available, but in the future I plan to add more.

 - `MINIO_USER`: MinIO access key (default: minioadmin)
 - `MINIO_PSW`: MinIO secret key (default: minioadmin)